computationalmodelling/nbval/README.md

 See `documentation.ipynb` for the full documentation.

 ## Installation
-For now, the project is called `stollen`.
 After cloning this repository, the plugin is installed doing

     sudo pip install .

 from the main directory.
 It can be easily removed with:

-    sudo pip uninstall stollen
+    sudo pip uninstall pytest_validate_nb

 ## How it works